MBaranekTech/AWS/README.md

 # AWS

-## 📖 What is AWS?
+## 🌐 What is AWS?

-🌐 **AWS** provides on-demand cloud services like servers, databases, storage, networking, machine learning, and more — all accessible over the internet. <br>
+provides on-demand cloud services like servers, databases, storage, networking, machine learning, and more — all accessible over the internet. <br>
 Instead of buying and maintaining your own physical hardware, you rent what you need from AWS and scale as you go.
 ---